-

 Bass/Vocals

 Clifton, TN native Charlie Dicus, has been playing music since he was young.
 Charlie draws from his eclectic taste in music to bring a passion and creativity to the table that is unmatched.
-In addition to being a stand out on bass, Charlie is also an accomplished guitarist, songwriter, and shares lead vocal duties.
+In addition to being a stand out on bass, Charlie is also an accomplished guitarist and songwriter having co-written "The Wagon" release in 2023.
+Charlie also shares lead vocal duties on a number of tunes, most notably, "Chalybeate".

 John Spears